pjryan126/ng-docker/README.md

 1. Change the environment variables in the .env file.

-    - PORT = port on which the Flask application will run
+    - PORT = port on which the Angular application will run

 1. Run the container.